RusseLDayao/RusselDayao_PorfolioProject/README.md

 ### • Platform Effectiveness
 Measuring which platforms drive the most engagement relative to views and content type.
 ### • Hashtag Impact
 Analyzing the role that trending hashtags play in driving virality and interaction rates.
+### • Improving region with the least engagement
+Analyzing the role that trending hashtags play in driving virality and interaction rates.

 ## Data Structure & Initial Checks